How keywords work

 - Google search and search partner sites: When you build your ad groups, you select keywords relevant to the terms people use when they search, so your ads reach customers precisely when they're looking for what you offer.

 - Google Display Network: If you've chosen to show ads on Display Network sites, AdWords uses your keywords to place your ads next to content that matches your ads.
 Google's technology scans the content and web address of a webpage and automatically displays ads with keywords that closely match the subject or web address of the page.
 For example, on a webpage that includes brownie recipes, AdWords might show ads about chocolate brownies or delicious dessert recipes.
+Learn how to choose your keywords for Display Network campaigns.

 You want your keywords to be relevant and high-quality.
 That's because keywords that are too general make it difficult to reach potential customers, so you might make less money.